-The makedbm(1M) - switch is used to indicate that input is coming directly from the keyboard.
-The result of your entries is the same as the previous example: a map called yourmap in the directory /var/yp/shapes.
+The makemdbm switch is used to indicate that input is coming directly from the keyboard.
+The result of your entries is the same as the previous example: a map called yourmap in the directory /var/ns/domains/shapes.

-Modifying NIS Maps after NIS Installation
+Modifying NIS Maps After NIS Installation